paul-howard/dotfiles/README.md

 > cd ~/.dotfiles; ./install
 ```

+Anything included as a git submodule (e.g. zsh plugins) will be updated to the latest version by the install script.
+Therefore, to ensure that the submodule versions in this repo aren't too ancient, it's good practice to `git commit` and `git push` back to origin with the changes.

 ## To Do
 - [ ] Include additional install scripts for apps and utilities handled by brew and brew-cask, and to optimize various OS X settings.
 - [ ] Massively upgrade and refactor my zsh settings.